gregburek/terraform-aws-cloudtrail/README.md

 # AWS CloudTrail Terraform module with CloudWatch Alarms

-This module will create a CloudTrail which is configured with an S3 bucket, and streams logs to a CloudWatch Log Group.

-Additionally, eleven CloudWatch alarms are created with alarm notifications sent to a created SNS Topic.
+This terraform module will create an AWS CloudTrail which is configured with an S3 bucket and which also streams logs to a CloudWatch Log Group.
+Eleven CloudWatch alarms are created with alarm notifications sent to a created SNS Topic.

 **Remember to subscribe to the SNS Topic**